It’s that time of the year, when exams are front and centre—and many of you are feeling the stress.

 The same goes for your routine.
 Keep a planner and write down everything that needs to be done that day or week.
 Breaking down your to-do list into both bite-sized tasks and long-term goals can help curb your procrastination and sense of feeling overwhelmed.

 Make life for future you easier.
-Little things like preparing what to wear or packing your study bag the night before can help prevent the unnecessary stress of last-minute scrambling.
+Little things like making your lunch the night before or preparing what to wear (because changing out of your PJs before you study is a good idea!) can help prevent the unnecessary stress of last-minute scrambling.

 Take care of your body